AXVIII3/app-launcher--unity-csharp/Docs/README.md

 This video shows the loading of remote config variables and the auto-loading of background and logo images.
 This also shows the automatic setting up, downloading and checking of game files.

 #### Tested
-2021.3.20f1 version tested on Windows, Mac and Linux 2022.3.16f1 version tested only on Windows
+2021.3.20f1 version tested on Windows, Mac and Linux<br>
+2022.3.16f1 version tested only on Windows

 #### What is this?